 Based on these maps, sandstone is shown to be the primary bedrock underlying the Town of Somerset.
 In addition there are some lesser amounts of dolomite located in the central and southern corners of the town.
-Both of these types of bedrock are

-Eau Claire Formation: Sandstone, fine grained, light brown to buff; 1 to 40 meters thick.
+Both of these types of bedrock are Eau Claire Formation: Sandstone, fine grained, light brown to buff; 1 to 40 meters thick.

-Trempealeau Group, Jordan and St. Lawrence Formation: Sandstone, sandy dolomite, and siltstone: 1 to 20 meters thick.
+Trempealeau Group, Jordan and St. Lawrence Formation: Sandstone, sandy dolomite, and siltstone; 1 to 20 meters thick.
 Tunnel City Group: Sandstone and glauconitic sandstone; 20 to 30 meters thick.
 Wonewoc Formation: Sandstone; 10 to 25 meters thick.

-Ancell Group, St. Peter Formation: Sandstone and quartzose; less than 5 to 20 meters thick porous and have the ability serve as good natural groundwater aquifers depending on their thickness, degree of fracture, overlying soil characteristics, and proximity to the land surface.
-However, these types of bedrock are susceptible to contamination in areas where this fractured rock occurs at or near the land surface, especially where there is little or no soil to attenuate groundwater contaminants.
+Ancell Group, St. Peter Formation: Sandstone and quartzose; less than 5 to 20 meters thick.
+Presirie du Chien Crauma, Delemite and condu delemiter 2 to 20 meters thick.